How to Conduct Primary Market Research for Your Small Business

-What is the Difference between Secondary and Primary Market Research?
+What is the Difference between Primary and Secondary Market Research?

 Primary market research, on the other hand, produces specific results tailored to a particular business and offers a better assessment of the business' assumptions.